-Here’s all you need to know about next week's Galaxy Unpacked, including when it starts and how to tune in live.
+Here’s all you need to know about today's Galaxy Unpacked, including when it starts and how to tune in live.
 Ahead of the event, Samsung revealed the budget Galaxy A32 5G.

 - Pacific Time (PT): 7:00am